namanphy/EVA5/S6/readme.md

 ![accuracy](https://github.com/namanphy/EVA5/blob/main/S6/images/incorrect_predictions.png)

-## Start Guide
-Download the above notebook and run accrdingly.

 #### On Google Colab
-Select Python 3 as the runtime type and GPU as the harware accelerator.
+Select Python 3 as the runtime type and GPU as the harware accelerator and run the notebook.
+Make sure to install Pytorch.